skukucka98/Ticket-System/README.md

 # Ticket-System

+Make sure you are in your local git repository before doing this (Ticket-System).

-To pull code from the repository, enter this into the command line:
+To pull code from the GitHub repository, enter this into the command line:

 git pull origin master

-To commit and push your changes to the repository, follow these steps:
+To commit and push your changes to the GitHub repository, follow these steps:

 1. git status